zeppeIi/zeppeIi/README.md

 <p align="center"> BEFORE YOU INTERACT
 <p align="center"> I don't mind anyone sitting with me.
 I won't yell at you for it like others do.
 If I am with friend(s), ask me first please.
+<p align="center"> If you do try to sit with me, and I move away, then I'm sorry, I prefer to be alone at that moment.
 <p align="center"> I am usually up for chatting, but I get tired of conversing easily, I will let you know when I wish to stop.
 <p align="center"> If you cover me or my friends I will cover you too.
 It's not a 'TT thing', we just want to see our skins. :)
 <p align="center"> I'm AFK or Off-Tab often, if you try to speak to me and I don't respond, I did not see your message.